YellowJacket17/font-rendering/README.md

 **Dependency management:** Apache Maven

-**Overview:** This project is a test application for font rendering.
+**Overview:** This project is a test application for font rendering with OpenGL via LWJGL (Lightweight Java Game Library).

 ## FreeType
 This project relies on an external library for SDFs (Signed Distance Fields) that is not managed by Maven.